rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

     background_color: secondary
 seo:
   title: About
-  description: This is the about us page
+  description: This is Rebecca Williams' about page.
   extra:
     - name: 'og:type'
       value: website